Alder Larry Palm

 Like others, Larry moved to Madison in to attend the UW-Madison.
 In 1994, he began his current job as the School Secretary for the Innovative and Alternative Education in the Madison Metropolitan School District.

-In 1996, Larry's community involvement increased when he joined the boards of the Madison Public Library and the South Central Library System (the little red trucks that deliver shared books to the library near you).
+In 1996, Larry's community involvement increased when he joined the boards of the Madison Public Library (which he served on for the next nineteen years) and the South Central Library System (the little red trucks that deliver shared books to the library near you).

-Larry then co-founded and co-chaired GLSEN (Gay, Lesbian and Straight Education Network) South Central Wisconsin, which recently became GSA (Gay/Straight Alliance) for Safe Schools.
+Larry then co-founded and co-chaired GLSEN (Gay, Lesbian and Straight Education Network) South Central Wisconsin, which recently became GSAFE.
 As part of his work in school district alternative programming, Larry saw a need for providing safe places for our gay, lesbian, bisexual, transgender and questioning students, parents and staff.
-As a renter in a primarily college student area, Larry also became the vice president of his neighborhood association, Capitol Neighborhoods in downtown Madison.
+As a renter in a primarily college student area, Larry also became the Vice President of his neighborhood association, Capitol Neighborhoods in downtown Madison.

 Meanwhile, Larry became involved in the Friends of Starkweather Creek, not only because the creek is a treasured feature of his neighborhood, but because of his concern for protecting and preserving the natural environment of Madison and Dane County.
 He was elected to FSC's Board in 2004 and as treasurer in 2006.